What is an integrated foundation degree?

 BA (Hons) Education with Foundation

 You must apply through UCAS in the usual way.
-Applications should be submitted to UCAS by 15 January, however if this date has passed then it’s not usually too late to apply.
+Applications should be submitted to UCAS by 15 January, however if this date has passed then it’s not too late to apply; you can also apply through Clearing if you didn’t receive the grades you were expecting, or if you begin your application after the UCAS deadline on 30 June.

 Find out more about applying